-Vision Problems Treated by Your Optometrist
+Vision Problems Treated by Your Winnipeg Eye Doctor

 Astigmatism

-One of the most common eye disorders, astigmatism refers to an eye condition where the cornea develops an abnormal curve.
+One of the most common eye disorders, astigmatism refers to an eye condition where the cornea develops an abnormal curve to it.
 As a result, people with astigmatism experience blurry vision in one or both eyes.
 In our office, we are able to diagnose astigmatism through a comprehensive eye and vision exam.
 Some of the more common treatment options for this condition include prescription glasses, contact lenses, or even laser eye surgery (depending on the severity).

 Eye Floaters, Flashes, and Spots